Michaelizm/dotfiles/README.md

   nnoremap <silent> ,x :bn<CR>
   ```

-  * `'cmap'` - effective in command mode and recursive
+  * `'cmap'` - effective in command-mode and recursive

   ```vim
   " For when you forget to sudo..
 Really Write the file. cmap w!! w !sudo tee % >/dev/null
   ```

-  * `'nmap'` - effective in normal mode and recursive
+  * `'nmap'` - effective in normal-mode and recursive

   ```vim
   " Most prefer to toggle search highlighting rather than clear the current